Good Medicine - Medical School I

 "We appreciate that!"

-The services went along as usual, though it seemed as if every person who came into the nave came over to us, with the men putting their hand on my shoulder and the women hugging Elizaveta.
+The services went along as usual, though it seemed as if every person who came into the nave came over to us, with the men putting a hand on my shoulder and the women hugging Elizaveta.
 That somewhat disrupted my ability to worship, but given it was a very Orthodox thing to do, I accepted it.
 Despite that, by the time when Father Nicholas brought the chalice through the Holy Doors for communion, my mind and heart were in a proper state, and Elizaveta and I approached the chalice together, with her in front of me.

 When the services ended, we joined the rest of the congregation for lunch, though given it was Summer, there was no Sunday School.
-Elizaveta was mobbed by her friends and I elected to sit with Father Nicholas and Matushka Natalya, while my own soon-to-be Matushka held court with her friends.
+Elizaveta was mobbed by her friends, and I elected to sit with Father Nicholas and Matushka Natalya while my own soon-to-be Matushka held court with her friends.

 "She seems in her element already," Matushka Natalya said quietly.